tscherbul/tscherbul.github.io/_pages/home.md

   </a>
 </div>

-To study the quantum dynamics of molecular collisions in the presence of external electromagnetic fields, we develop and implement numerically exact quantum coupled-channel methods.
-Quantum master equations and diagrammatic Monte Carlo techniques are used to describe the interactions of molecular impurities with a quantum many-body environment.
+We also develop and implement theoretical methods to study quantum dynamics of atoms and molecules.
+These include numerically exact quantum coupled-channel methods for low-temperature molecular collisions in external fields, quantum master equations for open quantum systems, and diagrammatic Monte Carlo techniques for molecular impurities interacting with quantum many-body environments.

  **We are looking for motivated PhD students, Postdocs, and Master students to join the group** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**